QINGYWuuu/MinAtar_DQNs/readme.md

-This project is the simple pytorch-based implementation of DQN-based methods for MinAtar.
+This project is the pytorch-based implementation of DQN-based methods for MinAtar.

 ## Methods